Possible Bearish Inside Day Candle Pattern Detected for Wec Energy Group (NYSE:WEC) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Wec Energy Group (NYSE:WEC)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Wec Energy Group (NYSE:WEC) based on the price action in the company's shares.
-Today's price range of $96.39 and $97.97 is within yesterday's high and low of the day.
+Yesterday's price range of $96.39 and $97.97 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Wec Energy Group may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 WEC Energy Group, Inc. operates as an electric and natural gas delivery company.
 The Company manages electric and natural gas distribution and transmission lines, as well as power plants.
 WEC Energy Group serves customers in Wisconsin, Illinois, Michigan, and Minnesota.